More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 Jobless After Graduation

 As I just said, I went to college in order to get a job producing special effects for movies.
 Since I come from Jilin and I went to school in Changchun, the provincial capital, I wanted to stay in my province after graduation.
-However, there are precious few companies in this field, and recruitment is currently at an all-time low due to the epidemic, so I returned home with my diploma and stayed there for some two months.
+However, there are precious few companies in this field, and recruitment is currently at an all-time low due to the pandemic, so I returned home with my diploma and stayed there for some two months.
 Needless to say, without any income, I was a homebody during this time.

 The contact guy assured me that the company could provide both certificates for me free of charge, as long as I underwent a two-month training program in Beijing, likewise at no cost to me.
 I agreed to it, figuring that I could always just leave if the guy tried to scam me out of cash.